CExKForsyth/Kyles-Case-IQ-Notes/how_to_pull_inserts_to_local.md

 To pull inserts and recreate a project env locally, we first run a `make setup` to set up our project locally, as usual.

-In order to properly recreate the environment locally, we also need to login to Teleport and grab data from each of the following tables:
+In order to recreate the environment locally, we need to login to Teleport and grab data from each of the following tables:

 		'sys_workflow'